-Communications had an excellent year in FY23, with both Tactical Communications and Zetron achieving strong growth, with revenues increasing by 14% to \$274 million and a segment profit margin of 25%, up from 21% in FY22.
+Communications had an excellent year in FY23, with both Tactical Communications and Zetron achieving record revenues, with revenues increasing by 14% to \$274 million and a segment profit margin of 25%, up from 21% in FY22.

 Success across the Company's Communications businesses reflects the strategic shift to enter large and growing addressable markets, namely military and law enforcement, public safety, unmanned systems and broadcast.
-This strategic shift has resulted in an increased portion of Communications revenues being derived from developed world markets and government customers which enhances the quality of our revenues and stability of the business.

 Communications continues to invest in its technology platforms, further enhancing its value proposition to customers, positioning itself as a true end-to-end solutions provider.
-Throughout the year, considerable effort and investment was directed towards strengthening sales teams and ensuring resources and expertise are in place to aggressively pursue opportunities in key growth markets.
+Throughout the year considerable effort and investment was directed towards strengthening sales teams and ensuring resources and expertise are in place to aggressively pursue opportunities in key growth markets.

-During the year, Tactical Communications released the Sentry Mesh 6161 radio, which is a compact and lightweight Software Defined Radio tailored for soldier systems and military modernisation programs.
-This increase in capability allows Tactical Communications to bid for significant longer-term military programs.
+Tactical Communications achieved double-digit revenue growth in FY23, driven by ongoing success in key unmanned systems and broadcast markets.
+During the year, Tactical Communications released the Sentry Mesh 6161 radio, which is a compact and lightweight Software Defined Radio tailored for soldier systems.
+This increase in capability allows Tactical Communications to bid for significant long-term military programs.